 Meet your YPT guide at 1:30pm at the Beijing Zhong Gu Hotel near Beijing Railway Station found here.
 During this meeting, we’ll go through the tour’s itinerary, receive DPRK visas and tickets, as well as a great chance to meet your fellow travellers and to discuss any other questions you may have about the DPRK.

-Train takers depart Beijing Central station at 5:25pm for the 24 hour sleeper ride to Pyongyang.
+Train takers depart Beijing Railway Station at 5:25pm for the 24 hour sleeper ride to Pyongyang.

 Thursday 29th April

 Train group arrive at Dandong at 7:00am for Chinese border control then depart for Sinuiju at 10:00am for the extensive border control from the DPRK side